Cross-Population Amplitude Coupling in High-Dimensional Oscillatory Neural Time Series: Methods

 below a pre-specified level $\alpha_\text{BH}$ using the procedure of \cite{benjamini1995controlling} (BH).
 To proceed, let ${p}^{[1]} \leq \dots \leq {p}^{[n_\text{roi}]}$ denote the ordered permutation bootstrap p-values ${p}^{(t,s)}$ that correspond to $n_\text{roi}$ cross-precision elements in the region of interest.
 Then, we find the maximum $k_\text{BH}$ satisfying ${p}^{[k_\text{BH}]} \leq \frac{k_\text{BH}}{n_\text{roi}} \alpha_\text{BH}$ and reject $H_0^{(t,s)}$ with ${p}^{(t,s)}$ smaller than $\frac{k_\text{BH}}{n_\text{roi}} \alpha_\text{BH}$.
 The FDR guarantee is established by \citet{benjamini1995controlling} as long as the ${p}^{(t,s)}$'s are independent and valid p-values.

 {\it Cluster-wise inference by excursion test: } As a further safeguard against falsely detecting correlated activity between brain areas, we obtain p-values for each identified connectivity epoch using the excursion test of \cite{ventura2005statistical}, as follows.
+After computing p values $p^{(t,s)}$ for each precision entry (\cref{eq:p_prec}), we define a cluster as any contiguous set of entries whose p-values fall below $\frac{k_{\mathrm{BH}}}{n_{\mathrm{roi}}}\alpha_{\mathrm{BH}}$.
+No additional cluster forming threshold or minimum cluster size is imposed.
 For each cluster $k$ identified by the BH procedure, we calculate the test statistic:

 which is reminiscent of Fisher's method for testing the global significance of multiple hypotheses \citep{fisher1925statistical}.
-We calculate the corresponding p-value as $\int_{T_k}^\infty f_{T_{\max}}(t) ~dt$, since large values of $T_k$ provide evidence against cross-area connectivity in cluster $k$, where $f_{T_{\max}}$ is the null distribution of $T_{\max} := \max_j T_j$ under the global null hypothesis of no connectivity anywhere.
+Large values of $T_k$ provide evidence against cross-area connectivity in cluster $k$, so we calculate the corresponding p-value as $\int_{T_k}^\infty f_{T_{\max}}(t) ~dt$, where $f_{T_{\max}}$ is the null distribution of $T_{\max} := \max_j T_j$ under the global null hypothesis of no connectivity anywhere.
 We use $f_{T_{\max}}$ rather than the respective null distributions of each $T_k$ to control the family-wise type I error rather than the type I error for each cluster.
 We approximate $f_{T_{\max}}$ by the previous permutation bootstrap: for each permuted dataset $b=1, \ldots, B$, we estimate the cross-precision matrix and corresponding p-values, identify all clusters of p-values below $\frac{k_\text{BH}}{n_\text{roi}} \alpha_\text{BH}$, calculate the corresponding test statistics in \cref{eq:exc}, and let $T_{\max}^b$ be their maximum.
 The $B$ values $T_{\max}^b$ are samples from $f_{T_{\max}}$, which we use to approximate the p-value for cluster $k$ by the sampling proportion: